 - SQL keywords (like the SELECT and FROM above),

 - Column names (like the name column above),

 - Table names (like the person table above),

-- Wildcard characters (such as &),
+- Wildcards,

 - Functions,

 - Specific filtering criteria,

 - Etc.

 SQL Keywords and Wildcards

 SQL keywords are used to specify actions in your queries.
 SQL keywords are not case sensitive, but we suggest using all caps for SQL keywords so that you can easily set them apart from the rest of the query.
 Some frequently used keywords are: